RinaldoBenaccetta/isidom/readme.md

 ### $getOffset

-Return an object containing the top and left position of a specified element relative to the top and left of the view.
+Returns an object containing the top and left positions of a specified element relative to the top and left of the view.

 #### Parameters